mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-configuration/index.md

 HAPROXY_GLOBAL_DEFAULT_OPTIONS=redispatch,http-server-close,dontlognull,httplog.
 </code>

-The setting takes effect the next time `marathon-lb` checks for configuration changes.
+The setting takes effect the next time Marathon-LB checks for configuration changes.
 The setting does not take effect if the `HAPROXY_HEAD` template has been overridden.

 # Creating a sample global template
 Templates and app definition labels enable you to set custom `HAProxy` configuration parameters.
 Templates can be set either globally for all apps, or defined on a per-app basis using labels.
 The following steps summarize how to create a sample global template, add it as an archive file to the `templates` directory, and restart load balancing to use the new global template.